AliyaJabbar/Trendcozy/README.md

-# Trendcozy
-Built with Spring Boot and integrated with a seamless React.js frontend, Trendcozy offers a luxurious shopping experience with cutting-edge technology.
-Featuring a robust backend powered by H2 Console for quick development and tested thoroughly using Postman, this platform is designed for excellence and scalability.
+Built with Spring Boot, Trendcozy offers a seamless shopping experience with a powerful backend.
+It features a MySQL database for reliable data management and has been thoroughly tested using Postman to ensure performance and accuracy.
+Currently, the project focuses on backend development, with frontend integration planned for the future.